ipfs/ipfs-docs/docs/concepts/file-systems.md

 - For files that are comprised of more than a single block, the `Type` field will be set to `File`, the `filesize` field will be set to the total number of bytes in the files, and `blocksizes` will contain a list of the filesizes of each child node.

-- For files comprised of a single block, the `Type` filed will be set to `File`, `filesize` will be set to the total number of bytes in the file and file data will be stored in the `Data` field.
+- For files comprised of a single block, the `Type` field will be set to `File`, `filesize` will be set to the total number of bytes in the file, and file data will be stored in the `Data` field.

 UnixFS also supports two optional metadata format fields:

 - `mode` - used for persisting the file permissions in [numeric notation](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation).
-If unspecified this defaults to `0755` for directories/HAMT shards and `0644` for all the other types where applicable.
+If unspecified, this field defaults to `0755` for directories/HAMT shards and `0644` for all the other types where applicable.

-- `mtime` - is a two-element structure (`Seconds`, `FractionalNanoseconds`) representing the modification time in seconds relative to the unix eposch `1970-01-01T00:00:00Z`.
+- `mtime` - is a two-element structure (`Seconds`, `FractionalNanoseconds`) representing the modification time in seconds relative to the Unix epoch `1970-01-01T00:00:00Z`.

 ### Importer

-Importing a file into unixfs is split into two processes.
+Importing a file into UnixFS is split into two processes.
 A chunking function, and a layout function.
-You can test out how all this different features work using the IPFS [DAG builder](https://dag.ipfs.io)
+You can test these features using the IPFS [DAG builder](https://dag.ipfs.io)

 #### Chunking

 When an object is added to IPFS, it is chunked up into smaller parts, each part is hashed, and a CID is created for each chunk.
-This DAG building process has two main parameters, the leaf format and the chunking strategy.
+This DAG building process has two main parameters, the leaf format, and the chunking strategy.

-The leaf format takes two format options, Unixfs leaves and raw leaves:
+The leaf format takes two format options, UnixFS leaves, and raw leaves:

 - The Unixfs leaves format adds a data wrapper on newly added objects to produce UnixFS leaves with additional data sizes.
 This wrapper is used to determine whether newly added objects are files or directories.

 - The raw leaves format is the default format on IPFS where nodes output from chunking will be raw data from the file with a CID type of `'raw'`.
-This is mainly configured for backwards compatibility with formats that used a Unixfs Data object.
+This is mainly configured for backward compatibility with formats that used a Unixfs Data object.

 The chunking strategy is used to determine the size options available during the chunking process.
 The strategy currently has two different options, 'fixed size' and 'rabin'.

-- Fixed sizing will chunk the input data into pieces of a given size, on IPFS this could be 512 bytes, 1024 bytes, and more.
-The smaller the byte size, the better the deduplication of data.
+- Fixed sizing will chunk the input data into pieces of a given size.
+This could be 512 bytes, 1024 bytes, and more—the smaller the byte size, the better the deduplication of data.

-- Rabin chunking will chunk the input data using rabin fingerprinting to determine the boundaries between chunks.
+- Rabin chunking will chunk the input data using Rabin fingerprinting to determine the boundaries between chunks.
 Rabin also reduces the number of input data chunked nodes.

 #### Layout

-Layout defines the shape of the tree that gets built from the chunks of the input file.
+The layout defines the shape of the tree that gets built from the chunks of the input file.

 There are currently two options for layout, balanced, and trickle.
-Additionally, a 'max width' must be specified.
+Additionally, a `max-width` must be specified.
 The default max width is 174.

-The balanced layout creates a balanced tree of width 'max width'.
-The tree is formed by taking up to 'max width' chunks from the chunk stream, and creating a unixfs file node that links to all of them.
-This is repeated until 'max width' unixfs file nodes are created, at which point a unixfs file node is created to hold all of those nodes, recursively.
+The balanced layout creates a balanced tree of width `max-width`.
+The tree is formed by taking up to `max-width` chunks from the _chunk stream_ and creating a UnixFS file node that links to all of them.
+This is repeated until `max-width` UnixFS file nodes are created, at which point a UnixFS file node is created to hold all of those nodes, recursively.
 The root node of the resultant tree is returned as the handle to the newly imported file.

-If there is only a single chunk, no intermediate unixfs file nodes are created, and the single chunk is returned as the handle to the file.
+If there is only a single chunk, no intermediate UnixFS file nodes are created, and the single chunk is returned as the handle to the file.

 ### Exporter

-To export or read the file data out of the unixfs graph, perform an in order traversal, emitting the data contained in each of the leaves.
+To export or read the file data out of the UnixFS graph, perform an in-order traversal, emitting the data contained in each of the leaves.

 ## Further resources

-You can find additional resorces to familiarize with these file systems at:
+You can find additional resources to familiarize with these file systems at:

 - [Protoschool MFS course](https://proto.school/#/mutable-file-system)
 - [Understanding how the InterPlanetary File System deals with Files](https://github.com/ipfs/camp/tree/master/CORE_AND_ELECTIVE_COURSES/CORE_COURSE_A), from IPFS Camp 2019